apache/beam-site/src/documentation/pipelines/design-your-pipeline.md

 <pre>if (starts with 'A') { outputToPCollectionA } else if (starts with 'B') { outputToPCollectionB }</pre>

 where each element in the input `PCollection` is processed once.
-The code is shown as below:
+See the example code below:
 ```java
 //define main stream and side output
 final TupleTag<String> mainStreamTag = new TupleTag<String>(){};